adriens/schemacrawler-additional-command-lints-as-csv/README.md

 You then get a csv file called : `schemacrawler-lints-<UUID>.csv` in your working dir.

+# Contribute

+You can contribute code, but also your own dashoard realizations.
+Therefore, just make a PR that :

+- add an image to the `img` directory
+- add the screenshot to the dedicated `SCREENSHOTS.md` file or a link to a video : any cool demo is welcome

 See [linkedIn article](https://www.linkedin.com/pulse/continuous-database-linting-dashboards-bring-analytics-adrien-sales/) for more details.

 ![Simple Kibana dashboard screenshot](img/COVER.png "Screenshot")